Individuals, societies and the structures which unite us.

 To find some answers, sociology studies the bonds which unite individuals together.
 The sociological approach assumes that all of us — whether politician or citizen, student or teacher, employer or employee, wife or husband, child or parent, police officer or citizen, corporation president or window cleaner — need other people.
 As we live out our lives, we make arrangements with one another which have an order to them.
 It is this order that sociology tries to explain — the order of work, study, play, worship, politics, relatives and friends.
 You are invited to this new way of seeing and understanding.
 Your world will not stay the same.

 Sociology students at LLCC learn how to objectively gather and analyze data, identify trends, appreciate diverse viewpoints, anticipate consequences that come with change and appreciate how culture and society shape people's choices and responses.

 LLCC offers the following associate degree program to prepare students for transfer to a four-year institution.
-Read more about the required courses for this program:

 Upon successful completion of the sociology program, a student shall be able to: